wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ## Introduction

 This tutorial provides a comprehensive guide to performance optimization on RISC-V HPC systems, specifically focusing on the Monte Cimone infrastructure.
-You'll learn how to:
+Learners will explore how to:

 - Navigate and utilize a RISC-V-based HPC cluster
 - Run performance benchmarks to understand system capabilities